ArruranK/CommandFinder/README.md

-RESTful API used for storing and retireving useful Command Line Snippets along with their description
+RESTful API used for storing and retrieving useful Command Line Snippets along with their description

 Built using .NET 6